Exterior Shading Devices

 - Trees that lose their leaves in the fall (i.e., deciduous) are the most effective at

 reducing heating and cooling energy costs.
-When selectively placed around a house, they
+When selectively placed around a building, they

 provide excellent protection from the summer sun but permit winter sunlight to reach and

-warm your house.
+warm your facility.
 The height, growth rate, branch spread, and shape are all factors to

 consider in choosing a tree.